 Day 1: Alexandria

 Alexandria is at the hub of a lakes area known for its resorts, fishing and boating.
-Stop at the Minnesota Lakes Maritime Museum to see resort memorabilia and classic old wooden boats.
+Stop at the Legacy of the Lakes Museum (formerly the Minnesota Lakes Maritime Museum) to see resort memorabilia and classic old wooden boats.
 Go back even further in time at the Kensington Runestone Museum, featuring a large rock with inscriptions that may have been carved by Vikings in the 1300s.

 Although Alexandria and Fergus Falls both sit along I-94, quiet roads wind through the rural landscape between these two cities and make a lovely drive through rolling hills and villages, past lakes, farms and stands of woods.
 There are lots of fun finds along the way.
 Stop at a wayside off Co.
 Rd.
 38 and enjoy the panoramic view from Inspiration Peak, the highest point in the area.
 In the tiny village of Vining, watch for an assortment of quirky sculptures created by a local resident and displayed along the road.